Arden Fair: Current

 Center Court as seen from the second floor, with a view into the west arcade.
 An LED display was installed on the mall's elevator in 2014.

 The 1990 remodel of Arden Fair was conducted by the architectural firm Altoon and Porter, which explored the mall's civic role as a city center of the state's capital.
 Intending to reflect Sacramento's growth and imbue retail architecture with a sense of civic institution, the firm modified and incorporated elements from classical architecture as well as Beaux-Arts, a style traditionally used in public buildings and landmarks.
 Individual elements—including the handrails, lighting fixtures, elevators, stairs, and escalators—were designed to create a cohesive whole that is representative of the mall's civic presence.

-The ceiling of Arden Fair's east and west arcades is barrel vaulted with 40,000 sqft of arched glass skylights, reminiscent of a conservatory in the Victorian architectural style.
+The ceiling of Arden Fair's east and west arcades is barrel vaulted with 40,000 sqft of arched, green-tinted glass skylights, reminiscent of a conservatory in the Victorian architectural style.
 At the Center Court, the skylights merge into a 85 ft-tall glass rooftop that extends over the entrance of the mall.
 Supporting the weight of the second floor are 114 steel columns, stretching as high as 90 ft and buttressed by joists that are clear span.
 Most of the columns sit between storefronts, slightly protruding.
 On the second floor, balconies with handrails made of brass and glass overlook the ground level.
 A domed, glass-back, 144 sqft elevator in Center Court and four pairs of escalators connect the two levels, while fourteen mall bridges facilitate travel on the second floor.
 Altoon and Porter won the International Council of Shopping Centers (ICSC) design award in 1991 for the remodel of Arden Fair.